 You can even store a ton of movies to watch in your spare time or on holidays when the market is closed.
 Its RAM size and SSD storage take lesser boot time with easy multi-tasking.

-Apart from basic trading requirements, this device also comes with a privacy shutter webcam as well as two USB3.1 ports.
-It also features an HDMI and Type-C USB ports.
-Battery backup is up there with the best at around 8 hours, enough for a full day’s use without going into reserves.
+Apart from basic trading requirements, this device also comes with a privacy shutter webcam as well as two USB 3.1 ports.
+It also features HDMI and Type-C USB ports.

-As far as portability is concerned, it does weigh in at a solid 7 pounds, a bit heavy but you surely won’t mind the extra performance.
-For around$900, this is one of the best laptops for day trading, promising blistering performance and power backup on a budget.
+As far as portability is concerned, the laptop weighs in at a solid 7 pounds, a bit heavy but you surely won’t mind the extra performance.

 MacOS is lighter and faster than Windows.
 No wonder why work laptop sales consistently lean towards Macs.
 We won’t go into the debate, whether Macs are faster than Windows machines with the same configurations (although they do tend to be!)

 All said, the MacBook Air 13 is small, but boy does it make up for in sheer performance.

 For starters, it comes with a 13.3-inch Full HD display using Retina technology with max resolutions at 2K.
 Worth mentioning, Apple’s Retina Displays are among the best you can buy on the market and this is arguably the best 13-inch laptop screen around.

 Delving inside, you get the Apple M1 chip featuring an 8-core CPU and an 8-core GPU.
 Is this the fastest notebook you can buy?
 Yes, on Mac that is.

 There’s 8 GB RAM added to it although we can only wish there’s a 16 GB option.
 For storage, you can either stick to the base 256 GB SSD or upgrade to 512 GB for around $300 more.